viliusgudziunas/for-fun/README.md

-Scripts I wrote when learning python and ruby
+Scripts I wrote when learning python, ruby and javascript